MaxML154/CRNN_LPRNet-for-CBLPRD-330k/README.md

 | LPRNet + STNet | 94×24 | - | - | - |
 | LPRNetPlus + STNet | 94×24 | - | - | - |

+**Note**

-*Note: Training time was measured on a single NVIDIA V100 32G GPU.
+- *Training time was measured on a single NVIDIA V100 32G GPU.
 Model size refers to the size of the .pth file.
 Recognition accuracy refers to the overall sample-level accuracy.*

-*The number of training set samples is 239478, the number of validation set samples is 68423, and the number of test set samples is 34212.*
+- *The number of training set samples is 239478, the number of validation set samples is 68423, and the number of test set samples is 34212.*

-*LPRNet + STNet models are still working on it...
+- *LPRNet + STNet models are still working on it...
 Seems need to adjust the setting or structure of STNet so that would achieve proper performance.*

-*Unless otherwise specified, the results shown here are those after adjusting the framework.*
+- *Unless otherwise specified, the results shown here are those after adjusting the framework.*

-*The experimental results may vary slightly on different devices and are shown here for reference only.*
+- *The experimental results may vary slightly on different devices and are shown here for reference only.*

 ## Installation